What’s changing with the new radio television fee?

 Neither of them is liable to pay an annual fee as households and businesses are liable for the fee only once.

-What brought about the change in the Swiss radio and television licencing system?
+What brought about the change in the Swiss radio and television licensing system?

 Parliament in 2014 approved the legal reform.
-Promoters, inducing the government, argued new online technologies, including smart phones and tablets, made it necessary to amend the fee system.
+Promoters, inducing the government, argued new online technologies, including smartphones and tablets, made it necessary to amend the fee system.

 The communications ministry mandated the company Serafeexternal link to collect the fee from January 2019, succeeding the Billag company, which ceases to exist.
 The Federal Tax Administration will carry out the task in the case of licence fees for business companies.

+The revenue is expected to reach CHF1.37 billion annually and most of it is to go the Swiss Broadcasting Corporation (SBC).
+Minor shares are destined for private radio and television companies and the Swiss news agency, Keystone-SDA.

 What role did politicians and voters play?

-Opponents to a legal reform, led by the Associations of Small- and Medium-Sized Enterprises, challenged the parliamentary decision to a nationwide vote.
+Opponents to a legal reform, led by the Associations of Small and Medium-Sized Enterprises, challenged the parliamentary decision to a nationwide vote.
 In June 2015, Swiss citizens narrowly approved the reform at the ballot box.

-A subsequent public ballot to do away with the licence fee altogether, failed in March 2018.
+A subsequent public ballot to do away with the licence fee altogether failed in March 2018.
 The proposal won just 28.4% of the vote.
-If approved, it would have deprived the Swiss Broadcasting Corporation (SBC) with its 24 radio and television channels in four national languages as well as online sites such as swissinfo.ch of most of their funding.
+If approved, it would have deprived the SBC with its 24 radio and television channels in four national languages as well as online sites such as swissinfo.ch of most of their funding.

 swissinfo.ch/urs